 3. Talk to your kids anywhere and everywhere.

-Communication plays a major role in a child’s academic success.
+Communication plays a major role in a child’s academic performance.
 Always have time to talk to them.
 As you walk your kids to a park, ask them how they’re doing at school, or talk about the field trip they have attended, or anything related to school activities.
 You can also talk about things you see in the park as you walk.
 If you go to a grocery store, talk to them about what you are doing at the store.
-Perhaps you can discuss the prices of the items, or how to choose good vegetable and fruits, or maybe teach them the directions on where to can find a specific item.
+Perhaps you can discuss the prices of the items, or how to choose good vegetables and fruits, or maybe teach them the directions on where to can find a specific item.

 4. Be a good listener.

 It’s also important for parents to show to their kids that they’re interested in what they have to say.
 Showing them how to be a good listener can influence their behavior when interacting with others at school.
 When they talk to you, always pay attention.
 Sometimes it’s good to repeat what they say so they know that you’re listening very closely.
 Kids who don’t care to listen may have trouble following directions or paying attention in class.

 5. Allow your kids to speak and ask questions.

 Kids ask a lot of questions – sometimes repetitive questions.
 And most of the time, we’ve answered these questions over and over again.
 Let them be.
 When you answer all these questions, you help them keep their mind open.
 It also helps you to learn more about them, to know their thoughts and what they desire to know more.
 Make sure you connect with them every single day.